rymane/katacoda/python-project/step1.md

 Now, let's create a file with the code of binary search.

-*Click copy to Editor to create the file.*
+Click *Copy to Editor* to create the file.
 <pre class="file" data-filename="search/binarySearch.py" data-target="replace">
 # implementation from https://www.geeksforgeeks.org/binary-search/